Is Paris safe for new travelers?

 Paris is an interesting place when it comes to the question of safety.

-On the one hand, it’s just like any other major European city with petty crime problems, organized crime, and the highest chances of crime happening to visitors being pickpocketing.
+Just like any other European city with petty crime problems, organized crime, and the highest chances of crime happening to visitors is being pickpocketed.

-However, it’s still seen by some visitors as a more dangerous place than the likes of Barcelona or London.
+However, it’s still seen by some visitors as a more dangerous place than the likes of Barcelona, Rome or even London in many cases.

-There are thousands of migrant workers living on the streets.
-In our opinion, Paris is a very safe city because of just how many tourists visit here.
+There are thousands of migrant workers living on the streets but in our opinion, Paris is a very safe city because of just how many tourists visit here.

-It’s just like Rome and London, tourists make up a lot of the GDP, so they aren’t typically targeted.
+It’s just like Rome and London, tourists make up a lot of the GDP, so they aren’t typically targeted but in recent years it has been said that the huge influx or immigrants and migrantes is causing a huge social and public safety concern.

 - Since the start of the first national lockdown, burglaries of businesses are up 60 percent and muggings have increased by 2.4 percent.

-- Visiting tourists are commonly victims of purse snatching or pickpocketing in high traffic and tourist areas, but violent crimes against tourists are infrequent.
+- Tourists are commonly victims of purse snatching or pickpocketing in high traffic and tourist areas, but violent crimes against tourists are infrequent.

-- There are three times as much total crime happenings in the USA as France.
+- There are three times as many crimes happening in the USA as in France.

 French people and Parisians, in general, tend to be more introverted than Americans or rural English people, and tend to mind their own business.